SohamP89/SohamP89/README.md

-- 👋 Hi, I’m @SohamP89!
+Hi, I’m Soham Paik!
-- 👀 I’m interested in piano, violin, singing, programming, and mathematics.
+I’m interested in piano, violin, singing, programming, and mathematics.
-- 🌱 I’m currently learning to play the piano and violin.
+I’m currently learning to play the piano and violin.
-- 📫 Email me at soham.paik@gmail.com!
+Email me at soham.paik@gmail.com!

 <!---
 SohamP89/SohamP89 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.